Virginia Prostitution and Solicitation Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Prostitution is considered a sex crime in Virginia and a conviction carries jail time and huge fines.
-Laws against prostitution criminalize the proposal of, agreement to, or participation in any form of sexual act for compensation.
+Under Virginia law, prostitution is a sex crime, and a conviction carries jail time and massive fines.
+Laws against sex work criminalize the proposal of, agreement to, or participation in any form of sexual act in exchange for money.

 Associated Crimes